Optimize Your Rails Project with Memoization and “||=”

 6

-In this example, the calculate method checks if the factorial for the given number is already present or not in @value hash, if present then returns the prints and return value.
+In this example, the calculate method uses memoization with this ‘||=’ operator.
+The purpose of this operator is to check if the factorial for the given number is already present or not in the @value hash, if present then returns the prints and return value.
 If you first calculate 5!
 Then 7!
 Then memoization will use 5!
 Result for calculation, which is more efficient.

 The above example prints the result with a memoized value.